2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Evening walk with the animals of Botswana

-In the evening, around 5:30 pm, we went on another game walk.
-Again, not soon after leaving, we noticed the tracks of an elephant.
+Around 5:30 pm, we went on another game walk in the evening.
+Again, not long after leaving, we noticed the tracks of an elephant.
 Mainly it’s poop.
 Soon after, we had to run again.
 Luckily, this time, it was more of a run to hide us than a run for your life type of situation.

 After some reconsidering from the guide, he decided we should go around the elephants (and a baby), so we would be downwind.
 We saw a warthog and her babies hiding under a bush during our trek in a wide bow around the mastodons.
 They ran away as soon as they noticed us.

-After watching the elephants go away from us in the distance, we did a bit more walking.
-We found the tusk of a, presumably, dead warthog.
-Later also, a green bush snake slithered in between the feet of some group members.
+We walked further after watching the elephants go away from us in the distance.
+We found the tusks of a, presumably, dead warthog.
+Later, a green bush snake slithered in between the feet of some group members.

 Warthog tusk

-After all those adventures we had a nice braai to fill our tummies with nice food.
+After all those adventures, we had a lovely braai to fill our tummies with nice food.
 One of the group had his 60th birthday.
 As a fan of Drifters and a longtime customer, he was honored to become one of the honorary guides.

-Afterward, a campfire to have some beers, tell stories, and play games.
-Oh, right and avoid scorpions roaming around.
-The first scorpions I saw in my life.
+Afterward, a campfire to have beers, tell stories, and play games.
+Oh, right, and avoid scorpions roaming around.
+The first wild scorpions I saw in my life.
 They’re funny little creatures.
-Just stay clear from their stingers.
+Just stay clear of their stingers.

 Day 5: Adventures at the campsite

-At 6 am everyone gathered for breakfast again.
+At 6 am, everyone gathered for breakfast again.
 My sister and I decided not to go on the walks.
-The adrenaline rushes followed by a long period of nothingness are bad for my mood.
+The adrenaline rushes, followed by a long period of nothingness, are bad for my mood.
 She didn’t like the continuous tension.
 A couple of others stayed in the camp too for various reasons.
-A hangover being one of them.
+A hangover is one of them.

 Luckily, the campsite wasn’t without adventures either.
 A troop of baboons entered the campsite and tried to steal from our kitchen.
-Too bad for them I was hanging around there.
-They can be very dangerous, but they aren’t used to humans.
+Too bad for them, I was hanging around there.
+They can be very dangerous, but these aren’t used to humans.

-I had a lot of fun popping my head through windows and doors and see their panicky reaction.
-It took a while though, after a while, I was bored of them.
+I had a lot of fun popping through windows and doors and seeing their panicky reaction.
 An hour later, they learned that there was no food to be stolen, and they left again.

-Upon the arrival of the group, I learned, I did not miss anything mentionable.
+Upon the group’s arrival, I learned I did not miss anything mentionable.
 Perfect for preparing me for the thing I was looking forward to doing.
 A helicopter flight over the Okavango Delta.

 Mokoro in Okavango Delta, Botswana